1 6

 Comic Series

-Vanessa Davis in Paris trembley-undaunted-sq The pursuit of unhappiness Snow Emergency Route A circle stippled with a relaxed figure resting their head in their chin, rounded by the words "Push Pull" over a yellow background.
+Vanessa Davis in Paris trembley-undaunted-sq Cartoon face of a smiling bald man with glasses and a full beard.
+"Doc Hoff Comics" The pursuit of unhappiness Snow Emergency Route A circle stippled with a relaxed figure resting their head in their chin, rounded by the words "Push Pull" over a yellow background.
 "Let's Try Something Else: Mini-comics by Shannon Azzato" Shannon riding an electric scooter, accompanied by imaginary creatures.
 "Keeping Secrets by Judy Powell" A close-up of a woman with light skin and short blond hair burying her face in her hands.
 Across a white background and in an old western style font, the words "IN THE NEWS, AGAIN" are written in black and centered.
 Below the title is a cropped image of the eyes and snout of an alligator peaking out of the water, rendered in brown tones.
 Hold Still by Kim Laurenti Stylistically rendered with bright, flat colors, simplified shapes, and no line work: a man faces the reader across a cyan background with pink buildings and peach clouds.
 He stands on a pink road between cyan sidewalks.
 He is wearing aviator sunglasses and has a thick mustache with a stubbly chin.
 He wears a blue and black coat over a white Armani t-shirt; his hands are in his jacket pockets, to his side.
 We see down to his knees before the image cuts off.
 He is rendered with blue hair, peach skin, and a pink nose.
 He has an air of intimidating confidence.
 A cartoon of a woman with bright green skin and long pink hair that flows behind her.
 She is wearing a tiara, a pink dress, and red lipstick.
 She is surfing while reading a book.
 The right foot of another green person is standing on this surfer's left shoulder.
 Text in white, all-caps sans serif lettering reads: "Friday Night Comics" "FOOMIN" Flip Turns Cartoon Show Cover Beneath The Weeds I See B is Dying 1 Adrean Clark Thumbnail About See Saw Comics